sonsor/diesel/README.md

-# Sonsor #
+# Diesel #

 ### Summary

-* This is nodejs framework that is build on express and typescript that provides a basic layout of CMD (Controller, Model, Document) approach to create services.
+* This is nodejs framework that is build on express that provides a basic layout of CMD (Controller, Model, Document) approach to create services.
 Its just simplify the creating of routing etc.
 * version: 0.0.9-alpha

 ### Setup

 For setting up this repo you first need to clone this repo then install below dependencies as global.
 ```
-npm install -g ts-node
-npm install -g typescript
+npm install -g express
 ```

 then run to install local dev dependencies